 Gloriosum leaves turning yellow

-If you find the gloriosum leaves turning yellow, check the soil and ensure it's not soggy.
-A soggy soil causes root rot and kills the plant.
+If you find the gloriosum leaves turning yellow, check the soil and ensure it’s not soggy.
+Soggy soil causes root rot and kills the plant.

 As gloriosum prefers lightly moist but dry soil, don’t overwater the plant.

-Overexposure to direct sunlight increases the chances of leaves to get scorched and turn yellow.
+Overexposure to direct sunlight increases the chances of leaves getting scorched and turning yellow.

 Also, check if the plant isn’t exposed to any disease or pest.
 Apply the treatment as mentioned above to keep the plant pest-free.